demizer/gds/doc/spec.rst

 still are some files that need to be updated on the second device. gds uses the rsync algorithm to sync the changed files efficiently.
 The process continues until done.

+..
+Thought experiment: What happens when large files are added to a directory that is saved on one device, but that device is full?

 Missing catalog file
 --------------------